HEALTH & MEDICAL INFORMATION

 Unfortunately, we cannot use poison or essential oil sprays, nor use sonic machines in the same room as the hamster, because that will cause illness and stress, possibly death.

-Food grade DE is one of the most effective natural ant killers in existence.
+Food Grade Diatomaceous Earth (DE) is one of the most effective natural ant killers in existence.
 As soon as ants make contact with it, it sticks to them and dries them out, eventually making them die of dehydration.
 Plus, it’s non-toxic for you, your kids and your pets as well as wildlife so it makes a fantastic, natural ant killer if you’re looking to avoid dangerous toxins in your home.

 The best way to use DE to get rid of ants, is to sprinkle it around the entire perimeter of your house, concentrating on areas that are popular ant entry points.
 This makes an effective barrier so that every new ant that finds its way into your home will be dead in a few days.

 You could also place a barrier of DE around the base of your hamster habby, on the outside.

 OTHER REASONABLY SAFE HOME REMEDIES TO USE OUTSIDE THE HABITAT:

 Please note that Borax and Boracic/Boric Acid is toxic for children and pets, so do keep any of those traps out of reach.

 It’s a common myth that cornmeal kills ants – it doesn’t.
 But what it does do is act as an attractive bait.
 You see, worker ants that go foraging for food usually eat liquids but not solids so when they come across yummy food like cornmeal, they’ll carry it back to their nest.
 So mixing some cornmeal with boric acid is an effective way to wipe out entire colonies of ants.

 (Cornmeal = fine Polenta or Maize Meal)

 Use a small, low plastic plate or plastic lid.